-One of China’s renowned novelists, Yan Lianke, winner of the two of China’s most prestigious literary honors, the Lu Xun and the Lao She prizes, will make appearance in Edinburgh this August.
+One of China’s renowned novelists, Yan Lianke, winner of the two of China’s most prestigious literary honours, the Lu Xun and the Lao She prizes, will make appearance in Edinburgh this August.

-Shortlisted for the Man Booker International Prize three times, Beijing-based writer Yan Lianke makes Edinburgh his first UK festival visit, launching The Day the Sun Died.
-Typically satirical, Yan’s novel skewers the optimism of President Xi Jinping’s ‘Chinese Dream’ as hero Li Niannian tries to persuade the reluctant sun to rise again.
+Shortlisted for the Man Booker International Prize three times, winner of the International Franz Kafka Prize, Beijing-based writer Yan Lianke makes Edinburgh his first UK festival visit, launching his new novel The Day the Sun Died.

 The Book Festival programme is now available to book.
 To book your ticket for Yan Lianke on Monday 27 August at 20:30, please click here.